Vision and Values

 Our ethos statement states ‘Recognising its historic foundation, the school will preserve and develop its religious character in accordance with the principles of the Church of England and in partnership with the Church at parish and diocesan level.
 The school aims to serve the community by providing an education of the highest quality within the context of Christian belief and practice.
 It encourages an understanding and significance of faith and promotes Christian values through the experience it offers all its pupils’.

-Our aim is to ensure all pupils develop skills and knowledge, a strong moral code, and a deepening understanding of the Christian faith to prepare them for the next stage in their education.
+Our aim is, through a creative and inspiring curriculum to ensure all pupils develop skills and knowledge, a strong moral code and a deepening understanding of the Christian faith to prepare them for the next stage in their education.
 We believe that every child deserves a successful future and it begins at Ewhurst, where learning through purposeful and planned activities is fun.
-To become an independent learner is a key focus.
+To become a happy, confident independent learner is a key focus.
 Our Christian values of friendship, respect, honesty, perseverance, community and love shine though our provision.

-Ewhurst Infant School today offers a broad, balanced, and creative curriculum, which includes learning through first hand experiences and off site trips.
+Ewhurst Infant School offers a broad, balanced, and creative curriculum, which includes learning through purposeful first hand experiences.
 Outdoor learning opportunities are also freely accessible to the children along with our excellent Forest Schools programme.
-Children are encouraged to become independent learners and thinkers, live the school values, achieve highly and develop their gifts.
+Children are encouraged to become independent learners and thinkers, develop a growth mindset, live the school values, achieve highly and develop their own gifts.

 The education of children is a shared responsibility between school and parents and we at Ewhurst are eager to do all we can to encourage the sense of partnership that is necessary to ensure the very best for our children.
 We are also mindful of the importance of the first three years of a child’s educational journey, and here at Ewhurst each child has the opportunity to develop firm educational foundations for life.